Gardiner County Park Public Forest Therapy Walks

 I love this park for Forest Therapy!
 The trails are easy and wide; not a lot of roots to trip you up, so you can look up at the trees rather than staring at your feet or the ground.
 There's enough trails to make it interesting; walks are constantly changing even though I have my favorite trails and spots.
 People with their dogs adds another charm to the trails: the human community and the more-than-human community enjoying the same space.

-Walks are 2.5-3 hours depending on the season.
+Walks are 2 hours long during the colder months.
 Your certified forest therapy guide, Linda Lombardo, brings portable camping stools and hand warmers, in colder months, in addition to a thermos of piping hot organically foraged tea for the tea ceremony at the end of the walk.
 The tea may or may not be foraged on the day of the walk or from that specific location.

 Ages 15 and up, please.
 Walks for families are being scheduled for the near future.